KRakeesh04/s1/src/content/docs/fluid-mechanics/05-pressure.md

 ##### Disadvantages

 - Not very accurate
-- Needs to be calibrated regulary
+- Needs to be calibrated regularly

 ## Uses in real life